ocelots/ocelots/README.md

     heroku config:add BASE_URL=http://localhost:3000

 For local development, you can copy the SENDGRID_USERNAME and SENDGRID_PASSWORD and use them as local environment variables.

+To use google maps, you will need to provide a google api key

+    heroku config:add GOOGLE_API=your_api_key